abhineetpandey10/hummigo-web/README.md

 ### Credits
 ***
-The NLP based Machine Learning model used for finding out the user preferences in Blogs and Stories was created by [Varenya Srivastava](https://www.linkedin.com/in/varenya-srivastava-36438b204/).
+The NLP based model used for finding out the user preferences in Blogs and Stories was created by [Varenya Srivastava](https://www.linkedin.com/in/varenya-srivastava-36438b204/).
 Varenya is pursuing his bachelor's in Computer Science and Engineering from IIT Kanpur.
 This Machine Learning Model works on the principle of a modified version of the Rapid Automatic Keyword Extraction[RAKE, Rose, et al.] called FRAKE[Salmasi, et al].
 The research paper can be found at https://arxiv.org/abs/2104.04830.

 ### Deployment
 ***